web-illinois/ilw-footer/README.md

 To add a cookie button, use the cookies button slot (`cookies-button`) and include the OneTrust cookies consent script in the page header.

+For consistency and future compatibility, the `.ilw-button` class should be added to the button or link element.

 ```html
 <head>
     <!-- OneTrust Cookies Consent Notice start for illinois.edu -->